rmassidda/mcps-notes/chapters/mqtt-protocol.md

 Compared to the client-server architecture it allows greater scalability, by parallelizing the broker it is possible to connect millions of devices.

 The publisher and the subscriber need to know broker hostname/IP and port to publish/subscribe messages.
 Messages can be filtered on a certain subject or topic, the content of the message (for example a specific query) or the type of data.
 Publishers and subscribers need to agree on the topics beforehand.
-In addition, MQTT provides QoS to ensure reliability in the delivery of messages, there are three levels of QoS.
+Also, MQTT provides QoS to ensure reliability in the delivery of messages, there are three levels of QoS.
-Communication between the actors provides a different kind of messages:
+Communication between the actors provides different kinds of messages:

 [MQTT client/broker comunication\label{MQTT_protocol_example}](assets/MQTT_protocol_example.png)

-The CONNECT message, exchanged sent by clients to the broker, contains:
+The CONNECT message, sent by clients to the broker, contains:
-- ClientID: a string that uniquely identifies the client at the broker, can be empty: the broker assigns a clientID and it does not keep a status for the client (the parameter Clean Session must be TRUE)
+- ClientID: a string that uniquely identifies the client at the broker.
+It can be empty: the broker assigns a clientID and it does not keep a status for the client (the parameter Clean Session must be TRUE)
 - Clean Session (optional):  a boolean value that determines if the client requests a persistent session: if it's FALSE the broker will store all subscriptions and missed messages, otherwise the broker cleans all information of the client of the previous session.
 - Username/Password (Optional)
-- Will flags (optional): If and when the client disconnects gracefully, the broker will notify the other clients of the disconnection.
+- Will flags (optional): If and when the client disconnects unexpectedly, the broker will notify the other clients of the disconnection.
-- KeepAlive (optional): The client commits itself to send a control packet (or alternatively a ping message) to the broker within a keep-alive interval.
+- KeepAlive (optional): The client commits itself to send a control packet (or a ping message) to the broker within a keep-alive interval.

 The CONNECTACK message, response for the CONNECT message:
 - Connect Acknowledgement flags: confirms whether the connection was successful or not.